Can I make paella rice without a recipe?

 One important tip to keep in mind when making paella rice without a recipe is to choose the right type of rice.
 Short-grain rice, such as Arborio or Valencia, works best for paella as it absorbs the flavors of the broth and maintains a creamy texture.
 Avoid using long-grain rice, as it tends to become dry and separate.

-See also Can I add vegetables to paella rice?
+See also Can I add tomatoes to paella rice?

 Another key aspect of making paella rice without a recipe is achieving the perfect socarrat.
 Socarrat refers to the caramelized crust that forms at the bottom of the paella pan, adding a delicious depth of flavor.
 To achieve this, increase the heat slightly towards the end of the cooking process and let the rice crisp up for a few minutes.
 Be careful not to burn it, as it can happen quickly.